sbamihan/build/eBill/README.md

 4. Projects the bill information then saves to persistence store.

-    The projected data should contain the UUID from `BILL-EXTRACTED` event data, datetime it was created, and bill information of all accounts who signed up for eBill service that belong on that batch.
+    The projected data should contain the **UUID** from `BILL-EXTRACTED` event data, datetime it was created, and bill information of all accounts who signed up for eBill service that belong on that batch including its contact information taken from **Subscription Service**.
 The data should be similar to this.

     <details>
     <summary>Click to expand!</summary>